I Will Grow Out of Love

 "I'd just like to take you out to dinner, Miss Delacour."

 "Well, I am sorry, but I do not go out to dinner with strangers I have only met twice.
 If you will excuse me…" I tipped my head and finally left him, but I could feel his sad eyes on my back all the way until the end of Diagon Alley, where I Disapparated home to my flat.
 He really was trying so hard, but I had to wonder…

 Well, we climbed the stairs and found our seats.
-Vic offered to get the food and drinks and I sent Dom with her.
+Victoire offered to get the food and drinks, and I sent Dominique with her.
 I remained with little Louis in our seats to make sure they were not taken.
 Agh, if only Quidditch were over in a matter of minutes.

 "Are you all right, Aunt Gabrielle?"
 Louis asked.